 The media company

-This media company has one of the most popular television channels in the country and over the years has attracted a steady stream of viewers to it’s television programming.
+This media company (example) has one of the most popular television channels in the country and over the years has attracted a steady stream of viewers to it’s television programming.

 The content it produces includes popular sporting events, soap operas, international shows and reality shows (more of these in recent years).
 Over the years, it’s sports content has attracted a steady stream of viewers leading to consistent advertising (ad) revenue from it.
 The rest of the content however had seen a bit of a down-turn in viewership as the viewers were tuning in to competing TV channels that provide digital streaming content online.